Porges/ways-to-play/src/games/pigeon-tickets/index.md

 Rites</cite>.](https://en.wikipedia.org/wiki/Book_of_Rites)
 {%imageEnd%}

+The place that distributed the winnings and collected the profits was invariably referred to as the “bank”, and each bank would have its own name.
+In places such as California, where [<span lang="zh-Latn">tongs</span>](https://en.wikipedia.org/wiki/Tong_(organization)) (<span lang="zh">堂</span>) were established, the banks would often be tied to a particular <span lang="zh-Latn">tong</span>.[@EncyclopediaOfKeno p.
+8]

 ## Spread to other countries

+{% image src="../../maps/PigeonTickets.svg" alt="" size="wide" %}
+Countries where the game was played in the past (before becoming Keno); locations with particular reports highlighted.
+{% imageEnd %}

 The game travelled everywhere that Chinese people migrated to.
 In particular it seems to have been popular in places with gold-fields where Chinese men came to